 Emissions from external sources that may be re-ingested into the building between the building's exhaust stacks and air intakes are often overlooked in indoor air quality.
 Dispersion modeling predicts the amount of fume re-entry, or the concentration levels expected at critical receptor locations, with the goal of defining a "good" exhaust and intake design that limits concentrations below an established design criterion.

-Review each building system for energy usage.
+Review each building system for energy usage by selecting each icon.

 After assessing the effectiveness of the ventilation system, it is important to look at the energy consumption of the heating, ventilating, and air conditioning (HVAC) systems.
-Many energy saving strategies can be integrated into the HVAC system, including energy recovery ventilators, that can greatly reduce energy bills for a laboratory.
+Many energy saving strategies can be integrated into the HVAC system, including energy recovery systems, that can greatly reduce energy bills for a laboratory.
 For an extensive list of measures to implement for energy efficient ventilation, check out the HVAC resource map.

 Installing LED lighting throughout lab spaces, including unexpected applications like microscopy, is a simple, effective way to reduce energy costs.
 LED products—especially those that are ENERGY STAR® rated—use at least 75% less energy, and last 25 times longer, than incandescent lighting.